 The Happy Map-maker's Web Site

 My hobbies are genealogy and making maps and everything related to maps.
-I am currently engaged in a project to map all the early land grants in Harford and Baltimore Counties in Maryland.
+I am currently engaged in a project to map all the early land grants in Harford and Baltimore Counties in Maryland. which is about 98% finished, but never will be 100%.

 A note: This web site is designed to be very simple and to be considerate to those who do not have high-speed Internet connections.
-There is no unecessary graphics or glitz that just take up download time, and I'll try to warn you on any link to large files.
+There is no unecessary graphics or glitz that just takes up download time, and I'll try to warn you on any link to large files.

 Interesting map stuff

-This link depicts the development of Baltimore and Harford Counties by showing the progression of land grants in
+This link depicts the development of Baltimore and Harford Counties by showing the progression of land grants in Baltimore and Harford County

 The Maryland Archives contains thousands of data items arranged in a manner that might make sense to the archivists - but which makes little sense to most users who need to hunt around for things.
 For example, why is the list of Baltimore City Block Books contained in three different Series: CE9, C2838, and CM196?
 And why do none of these actually provide access to the data (even though "CE" is supposed to mean "electronic")?
 It is only after a lot of trying that the user realizes that this data must be accessed through v3.mdlandrec.net for Baltimore City which takes one directly to the same listing, CE9, but this time the links to get the real data are showing.